MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/disable-local-auth.md

 # [Python SDK](#tab/python)

 When you create your hub with the SDK, set `system_datastores_auth_mode="identity"`.
-To use a pre-existing storage account, use the `storage_account` parameter to specify the Azure Resource Manager ID of an existing storage account:
+To use a preexisting storage account, use the `storage_account` parameter to specify the Azure Resource Manager ID of an existing storage account:

 ```python
 # Creating a unique hub name with current datetime to avoid conflicts